Etymology of VotadiniVotadini

 Etymology of Edinburgh

-or Gaelic speaking.
-After all, the first mention of Londinium was in Latin and nobody will argue that it means that the
+speaking.
+After all, the first mention of Londinium was in Latin and nobody will argue that it means that the locals spoke Latin.

-Welsh is close to 'Aa-dunn' (the 'u' could be aphonic or a schwa, similar
+close to 'Aa-dunn' (the 'u' could be aphonic or a schwa, similar to

-pronounced 'ü') is possible.
-Then we have some choice in semantics: Odan/Odin can refer to the god: Odin's place' or it is
+possible.
+Then we have some choice in semantics: Odan/Odin can refer to the god: Odin's place' or it is short for something

 Possible is also that the original name was simply 'Burgh', for the natives needed not to remember themselves how they were